Model1

 Sunday

-Cloudy with 40 percent chance of showers.
-Wind southwest 20 km/h except west 40 near Juan de Fuca Strait.
-High 12.
-UV index 2 or low.
+Cloudy.
+30 percent chance of showers changing to 70 percent chance of showers in the afternoon.
+Wind southwest 20 km/h gusting to 40 except west 50 near Juan de Fuca Strait.
+High 14.
+UV index 4 or moderate.

 Night